 This $\calR^\mu_{\one\eq}$ fulfills the kinetic equation at $O(\hbar)$~\cite{Liu:2018xip}.
 Subsequently, with the above $f_\zero$ and $f_\one$, the transformation laws~\eqref{eq:deltan_f2} and~\eqref{eq:deltau_f2} lead to

 where we employ Eq.~\eqref{eq:Sigma_p}.
 Therefore we find

-Here, unlike the first order correction $f_\one$, we explicitly keep the frame-independent ambiguity $\phi_\two$.
+Here, unlike the first-order correction $f_\one$, we explicitly keep the frame-independent ambiguity $\phi_\two$.
 Importantly, this ambiguous part should be taken into account for the realization of equilibrium, as we elaborate later.
-As shown in Appendix~\ref{app:eqRmu2}, inserting the above distribution functions $f_{\zero,\one,\two}$ into Eq.~\eqref{eq:Rmu2}, we reduce the second order correction part to
+As shown in Appendix~\ref{app:eqRmu2}, inserting the above distribution functions $f_{\zero,\one,\two}$ into Eq.~\eqref{eq:Rmu2}, we reduce the second-order correction part to

 The frame-dependence here vanishes totally, as it should.
 Plugging this into the chiral kinetic equation~\eqref{eq:R1-curved}, and after a straightforward calculation in Appendix~\ref{app:kinetic_equation}, we finally arrive at